What is compounding?

 Administer the first dose (syringe) 7 days prior to the cow's or heifer's anticipated calving date.
 If necessary, the first dose may be administered within a range of 4 to 10 days prior to the anticipated calving date to accommodate management schedules.
 Administer the second dose (syringe) within 24 hours after calving.

-Animals that calve either less than or more than 7 days after the first dose should receive the second dose within 24 hours after calving.
+Animals that calve less than 7 days after the first dose should still receive the second dose within 24 hours after calving.
+Animals that calve more than 7 days after the first dose should also receive the second dose within 24 hours after calving.

-Prior to administration, Imrestor should be visually inspected for particulate matter and discoloration.
-Imrestor is a clear, colorless solution and may contain a few small, translucent or white particles.
-Imrestor should not be used if it is discolored or cloudy, or if other particulate matter is present.
+Prior to administration, Imrestor should be visually inspected for particulate matter and discolouration.
+Imrestor is a clear, colourless solution and may contain a few small, translucent or white particles.
+Imrestor should not be used if it is discoloured or cloudy, or if other particulate matter is present.
 Do not shake or tap the syringe prior to use.

-RESIDUE WARNING: No withdrawal period or milk discard time is required when used according to the labeling.
+No withdrawal period or milk withholding time is required when used according to the label directions.

-USER SAFETY WARNINGS: In case of accidental self-injection, wash the site of injection thoroughly with clean running water.
+In case of accidental self-injection, wash the site of injection thoroughly with clean running water.
 Foreign proteins such as pegbovigrastim have the potential to cause anaphylactic-type reactions.
 If you experience swelling or redness at the site of exposure, or more severe reactions such as shortness of breath, seek medical attention immediately and take the package insert with you.
-Report the event to Elanco Animal Health at 1-800-428-4441.
-To obtain a Safety Data Sheet, contact Elanco Animal Health at 1-800-428-4441.
+Report the event to Elanco at 1-800-265-5475.

-Some cases of hypersensitivity-type reactions have been observed in studies outside the United States within five minutes to two hours, occurring most often after the first administration of Imrestor.
-Clinical signs may include elevated respiratory rate, dyspnea, urticaria, sweating, dependent edema, swollen mucous membranes, and/or hypersalivation, and, rarely death.
+Hypersensitivity-type reactions have been reported rarely (more than 1 but less than 10 animals in 10,000) within five minutes to two hours, occurring most often after the first administration of Imrestor.
+Clinical signs may include elevated respiratory rate, dyspnea, urticaria, sweating, dependent edema, swollen mucous membranes, and/or hypersalivation.
 These reactions resolve within hours of onset with or without therapeutic intervention and have not been shown to reoccur with subsequent injections of Imrestor.
-Abomasal ulcerations/erosions were observed in the Margin of Safety studies.
-(See Target Animal Safety section).
+Very rarely, clinical signs may also include death (less than 1 animal in 10,000 animals).
+To report suspected adverse drug events, contact Elanco at 1-800-265-5475.